mpinter/vpm-text/README.md

 Energy - the number of packages conflicting in the given state

 Mutations (defining neighbours for each state) - changing a single package version, where the package is a either a conflicting one, or a predecessor of one of the conflicting packages.
-The new version must satisfy the version range of at least one of the packages dependent on the mutated one - otherwise it is immediatle discarded as not being a valid neighbour and a new mutation is generated  (TODO how - keep prev for all other or match where possible ?)
+The new version must satisfy the version range of at least one of the packages dependent on the mutated one - if it does, it is set as a new dependency of said package, otherwise it is immediatle discarded as not being a valid neighbour and a new mutation is generated

 TODO code